Argentina–Iran relations: Present-day relations

 In 2018, Argentina and Iran celebrated 80 years of diplomatic relations.
 In July 2018, Argentina designated Iranian-backed Hezbollah a terrorist organization and ordered the freezing of the group's assets in the country.
 Hezbollah has been accused of operating among the jungle of the Triple Frontier between Argentina, Brazil and Paraguay; to funnel large sums of money to militia leaders in the Middle East and finances training camps, propaganda operations and bomb attacks in South America.

 In 2020, there were approximately 2,000 Iranians living in Argentina.

 In August 2021, Argentina vehemently opposed the decision by the Iranian Government to appoint Ahmad Vahidi as Minister of the Interior.
 Vahidi is accused by Argentina as one of the perpetrators of the attack on the AMIA in 1994.

-On June 12, 2022, an Iranian-linked Venezuelan Boeing 747 cargo plane has been grounded in Argentina, where Argentine officials retained five passports, according to a local federal judge and Iranian official media.
+On June 12, 2022, an Iranian-linked Venezuelan Boeing 747 cargo plane was grounded in Argentina, where Argentine officials retained five passports, according to a local federal judge and Iranian official media.